SOLARPLAZA SUMMIT ASSET MANAGEMENT EUROPE

 French multinational utility company Engie operates in three key business sectors: The company is Europe’s number one gas infrastructure operator, with 12 billion metres squared of natural gas storage capacity.

-Martinique asset for industrial
+Honduras asset for industrial

-What is the economy of Martinique like?
+What is the economy of Honduras?